-GENERAL INFORMATION
+I. GENERAL INFORMATION

 - A. PPP provides intensive, restrictive supervision to youth released home in lieu of detention pending court.
-The assigned PPP deputy probation officers (DPOs) provide coverage of cases seven days a week. - B. Youth may be released on the PPP by the courts, Custody Intake DPO, or field DPO who have submitted a probation violation to Custody Intake (detention deadlines must be met in these instances). - C. The maximum caseload per officer is a, as set by WIC 841. - D. The maximum time a youth may lawfully spend on PPP is written in Section 636(b) of the California Welfare and Institution Code. - E. The department's target contact standard for the PPP is per week per supervised youth, but varies depending on the size of the DPO's caseload.
-Additionally, must be made with when there are officer safety concerns, such as residences located in involving the youth; another there are current or previous is identified as currently , or any other situation the SPO or DPO designates as an officer safety concern.
-This may affect the officer's ability to meet the contact standard consistently for each youth.
-Therefore, youth who are not displaying behavioral issues may be seen at a minimum amount of twice per week, if caseload contact adjustments need to be made.

-- By nature, field activities can expose the DPO to a variety of threats to safety.
+The assigned PPP deputy probation officers (DPOs) provide coverage of cases seven days a week. - B. Youth may be released on PPP by the courts, Custody Intake DPOs, or field DPOs who have submitted a probation violation to Custody Intake (detention deadlines must be met in these instances). - C. The maximum caseload per officer is as set by WIC 841. - D. Pursuant to WIC 636(b), the maximum time a youth may lawfully spend on PPP is fifteen (15) judicial days. - E. The department's target contact standard for the PPP is week per supervised youth, but can vary depending on the size of the DPO's caseload.
+Additionally, field contacts must be made with DPOs. - 1.
+By nature, field activities can expose the DPO to a variety of threats to safety.
 The department considers the safety of its employees and the public to be a primary concern.
 All DPOs are expected to comply with field safety guidelines outlined in Procedure Manual Item (PMI) 1-4-119 (Field Officer Safety Information/Required Equipment for Field Activities). - 2.
-The first field contact should be made within PPP. - 3.
-Contacts should vary - Incentives and interventions/sanctions will be utilized as appropriate and documented in the youth's Institutional Case Management System (ICMS) notes.
+The first field contact should be made within forty-eight (48) hours of placement on PPP.

+- 3. Contacts should vary between school, home, and the office. - Incentives and interventions/sanctions will be utilized as appropriate and documented in the youth's Institutional Case Management System (ICMS) notes.
 (Refer to the attached Incentives Grid and Interventions/Sanctions Grid for additional details.)